 This website is supported by its readers.
 If you click one of my links I may earn a commission.
 I am also a participant in the Amazon affiliates program and I will also earn a commission from qualified purchases.

 So recently, I had to kill an invasive Chinese Elm tree growing at the bottom of my garden.
 While this removed most of the problem I was facing, I’ve noticed a few new Chinese Elm sprouts growing both on the old stump and in and around the stump.
 As such, this got me asking how to get rid of Elm tree sprouts.

-To get rid of Elm tree sprouts, pick them by hand or using a pricking out tool.
-Ensure this is undertaken when the sprouts are young, so the roots are removed easily.
+To get rid of Elm tree sprouts, pick them by hand or use a pricking-out tool.
+Ensure this is undertaken when the sprouts are young so the roots are removed easily.